nCine/nCine-site/cmake-options.md

 - `EXTERNAL_MSVC_DIR`

   This string should be set to the path of the directory containing the MSVC dependency libraries.

+- `EXTERNAL_EMSCRIPTEN_DIR`

+  This string should be set to the path of the directory containing the Emscripten dependency libraries.

 - `NCINE_STARTUP_TEST`